 In order to build your fluency and familiarity with Na’vi, spend some time every day pointing at your body parts and try to remember their Na’vi terms, and use them when you can; if someone hits you on the head, try to say “Ow, my re’o!”

 Salvage and note down the new words you learned in this lesson, and try to form simple phrases, with combinations not seen above.
-Feel free to experiment with the indefinite enclitic, and the two uses of the ‘and’ (as an independent word or as an enclitic).
+Feel free to experiment with the indefinite li’uvi, and the two uses of the ‘and’ (both as an independent word and as a li’uvi).
 Don’t worry if they don’t make sense (‘some father or a banana’ is grammatically correct).